How to Defend Specification

 If they work hard enough and can prove to the architect that your product is the right solution for their project, the architect may spec your product.
 The problem is that there is still no guarantee that your product will make it to installation.

-Typically, it can take anywhere from 12-24 months before a specification becomes an installation, and believe or not, your specification is vulnerable right up to the installation.
+Typically, it can take anywhere from 12-24 months before a specification becomes an installation, and believe it or not, your specification is vulnerable right up to the installation.
 That’s because architects don’t work in a vacuum.
 They must not only answer to the general contractor, who will have his own ideas about the best products to use, but often the building owner also will have an opinion, even if they lack practical expertise.

 Therefore, the goal of your sales and marketing efforts is not only to reassure the architect that they have made the right choice, but to give them the tools they need to quickly and easily defend your products to others.